 In January 1960, Senator John F. Kennedy of Massachusetts announced his candidacy for the presidency of the United States, launching 11 months of cross-country campaigning.
 A few weeks into the campaign, Jacqueline Kennedy became pregnant with their second child, and her doctors instructed her to remain at home.
 There she answered campaign mail, taped TV commercials, gave interviews and wrote "Campaign Wife," a syndicated column carried across the nation.

 Celebration of a Kennedy election victory was followed just weeks later by celebration of the birth of John Fitzgerald Kennedy, Jr. At age 31, Jacqueline Kennedy became the third youngest first lady in US history and the first to be the mother of an infant since the turn of the century.
-She defined her major role as "to take care of the President," but added, "if you bungle raising your children, I don't think whatever else you do well matters very much."
+Though she defined her major roles as 'to take care of the president' and raise her children, she would go on to make her own lasting marks as first lady.

 In the White House